scroll-tech/scroll/contracts/docs/apis/ScrollChain.md

-*Thrown when the length of skippedL1MessageBitmap is incorret.*
+*Thrown when the bitmap length is incorrect.*

 ### ErrorIncorrectChunkLength